bentonperet/Saga/GGE/GGE BoD Template/1BOD - General Requirements (CSI Div 01).md

 - DCIM database populated and verified

 **Detailed Naming Standard:**
-See [[Appendix A - Asset Naming and Tagging Standard]] for complete rubric, equipment type codes, and examples.
+See [[Appendix - Asset Naming and Tagging Standard]] for complete rubric, equipment type codes, and examples.

 ---